 5 Ways a Poor Driving Record can Affect Your Life

 Few events in life follow you around like those that go on your driving record.
-The Maryland Motor Vehicle Association (MVA) keeps track of every citation you incur.
+The Maryland Motor Vehicle Administration (MVA) keeps track of every citation you incur.
 Citations in Maryland can add up to points against your license, which could ultimately lead to a driver’s license suspension.

 A poor driving record may not only affect your legal ability to drive, but also other areas of your life that may not have ever occurred to you.
 Besides increased car insurance rates, your driving record with the MVA can affect civil liberties and even your professional life.